WalterObrifor/Library-Management-System/README.md

 * List Members Who Registered in the Last 180 Days_
 * List Employees with Their Branch Manager's Name and their branch details_
 4. **Advanced Data Analysis**
-   Write a query to identify members who have overdue books (assume a 30-day return period).
-Display the member's_id, member's name, book title, issue date, and days overdue.
+* Write a query to identify members who have overdue books (assume a 30-day return period).

-5. Provide a solution that updates the status of a book in the library based on its issuance
+* Display the member's_id, member's name, book title, issue date, and days overdue.

-6. Find the top 3 employees who have processed the most book issues(books given out)
+* Write a query to update the status of books in the books table to "Yes" when they are returned (based on entries in the return_status table).
-7. Create a new table to show active_members who have received at least one book in the last 12 months.
+* Create a query that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from book rentals.
-8. Create a query that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from book rentals.
+* Create a new table to show active_members who have received at least one book in the last 12 months.
-9. Write a query to update the status of books in the books table to "Yes" when they are returned (based on entries in the return_status table).
+* Find the top 3 employees who have processed the most book issues(books given out)
-10.
+* Provide a solution that updates the status of a book in the library based on its issuance